integr8ly/installation/README.md

 ```

 The `http://localhost` placeholder added in the GitHub OAuth App should be replaced with this value.

+##### 4. Check the installation

+**IMPORTANT:** Once the installation has finished you will no longer be able to login via the Openshift console or oc cli as the admin if there is an sso redirect in place.
+The new admin user is `admin@example.com` password is `Password1`

+The URL for the Integraly view is `https://tutorial-web-app-webapp.apps.<domain>/` (e.g `https://tutorial-web-app-webapp.apps.example.openshiftworkshop.com/` when the master is `https://master.example.openshiftworkshop.com/` )

+Following an example of this interface.

+**NOTE:** The project [Webapp](https://github.com/integr8ly/tutorial-web-app) is responsible for the Integraly interface.
+You can find the URL looking for the router created for this project.
+As the following example.

+Also, with the evals users created by the installer is possible to check the services in the OpenShift catalog.

+**NOTE**: The default login credentials are `evals@example.com` / `Password1`

+Following an example.

 #### Install each product individually